 Mike McCready, lead guitarist for Pearl Jam, is 56.

 Paula Cole is 54.

-On This Day In Music History is sourced from New York Times, This Day in Music, Song Facts and Wikipedia.
+On this Day In Music History is sourced from Far Out magazine, Allmusic, This Day in Music, Paul Shaffer's Day in Rock, Song Facts and Wikipedia.